 • Now is a Jewish time to build and a Jewish time to serve.
 We need to create new centers of Jewish life and learning, draw Jews into the community of Jewish belonging, and give back as Jews to our people in service.
 This begins on campus, and it extends to life after graduation.

 In the spirit of these principles, the Redstone Forum will prepare campus leaders to defend Israel and the exceptional ideals at the heart of Jewish tradition.
-The Redstone Leadership Forum will include:

 If you are interested in learning more about Tikvah’s programming for college students, we encourage you to visit our website: http://www.tikvahfund.org/college.